 When your keyword dump from Search Console or Ahrefs hits five digits, most clustering tools choke.
 KeyClusters is built for volume, letting technical SEOs group 10k–200k keywords in a single pass without throttling.

 Upload any CSV, no column re-naming required.
 KeyClusters compares top-10 result overlap for every keyword pair, then assigns a relevancy score (score = shared_urls ÷ 10) to determine cluster membership.
 Results arrive as a color-coded Google Sheet showing parent topic, supporting terms, average volume, and People-Also-Ask questions.
+The output is clean enough to hand directly to writers or drop into a project management board, making it one of the best tools for creating SEO content plans and topic clusters at scale.

 Credit model starts around $14, working out to roughly $0.002 per keyword, pay only for what you process.